A Systematic Review of Echo Chamber Research: Comparative Analysis of Conceptualizations, Operationalizations, and Varying Outcomes: Method

 \subsubsection{Peer-reviewed Work and Publication Bias}

+We want to briefly discuss potential biases that can occur in systematic reviews and how they apply to this one.
 The likelihood of publication bias is one of the possible drawbacks of systematic reviews \cite{biondi-zoccai_rough_2011}.
-The tendency of researchers, reviewers, and editors to submit or accept articles for publication based on the direction or intensity of the study findings is known as publication bias.
-Consequently, journals may only publish data that reveal a substantial finding upsetting the findings balance in favor of positive results \cite{publication}.
-This can impact systematic reviews that only include peer-reviewed papers to reduce research volume and potential small-study biases.
-However, retrieving unpublished trial data takes considerable time and work and is not always accurate.
+Publication bias refers to the tendency of researchers, reviewers, and editors to submit or accept articles for publication based on the direction or intensity of the study findings.

+Consequently, journals may tend to prioritize publishing data with substantial or positive findings, skewing the balance in favor of such results \cite{publication}.
+This bias can influence systematic reviews, which often include only peer-reviewed papers to manage research volume and reduce potential small-study biases.
+However, retrieving unpublished data to address this issue is time-consuming, labor-intensive, and may not always yield reliable information.

-Although this method can provide important supplementary information for individuals reviewing published literature, it is not very effective at preventing publication bias \citet{publication}.
-Considering publication bias, it is conceivable that scientific papers with negative results concerning the echo chamber hypothesis or echo chamber effects may have more difficulties in becoming published than the other way around.
-In this respect, this work also significantly emphasizes negative results.
+While accessing unpublished data can supplement the review of published literature, it remains ineffective in fully mitigating publication bias \cite{publication}.
+Given this bias, it is plausible that studies presenting negative findings related to the echo chamber hypothesis or its effects face greater challenges in achieving publication compared to studies with positive results.
+In this context, our work makes a deliberate effort to emphasize and include negative results, contributing to a more balanced understanding of the topic.